-Standing for asymmetrical digital subscriber line, an ADSL modem provides mismatched upload and download speeds.
+Standing for an asymmetrical digital subscriber line, an ADSL modem provides mismatched upload and download speeds.
 One will always be faster than the other.

 Before we get into the good stuff like connection speeds and dual-band wifi, we must think about modem compatibility.
 Not all modems work with all internet provider’s services.
-It’s irritating we know, needlessly complex, sure, but it’s just the way things are.
+It’s irritating, we know, needlessly complex, sure, but it’s just the way things are.

 If the seller’s page doesn’t elucidate what companies the modem is compatible with, it’s a good idea to contact your ISP and ask.
 Failing that, head on over to a friend or family member’s house that does have internet access and check your ISP’s website for compatibility lists.